A family-friendly nature walk is scheduled next month in Mountlake Terrace, with a focus on saving the Southern Resident killer whales.

 (Images courtesy of Pierce County.)

-Links to resources to help you dispose of toxics safely:
+Below are links to resources to help you dispose of toxics safely:

 Acids, Aerosol Spray Cans, Antifreeze*, Batteries*, Bleach, Brake Fluid, Chemistry Sets, Cooking Oil, Drain Cleaners, Dyes, Fertilizers, Fire Extinguishers*, Flammable Liquids, Floor Wax, Fluorescent Tubes/Bulbs*, Fungicides, Furniture Polish, Road Flares, Gasoline / Diesel, Glues, Herbicides, Hydraulic Fluid, Insecticides, Mildew Removers, Moth Balls, Motor Oil*, Neon Lights, Kerosene & Kerosene-filled Heaters, Lamp Ballasts (unstamped/pre-1975), Lead, Mercury, Oil Filters*, Oven Cleaners, Paint, Varnish or Stains (Oil-based) , Paint, Latex (for a fee), Paint Thinner, Pesticides, Photographic Chemicals, Pool Chemicals, Propane Tanks* (BBQ size or smaller), Rug and Upholstery Cleaners, Shoe or Silver Polish, Smoke Detectors, Solvents, Switches containing Mercury, Tar / Roofing Tar, Thermometers or Thermostats containing Mercury, Transmission Fluid, Ultraviolet Light Tubes, Wood Preservatives, X-Ray Film